Klara Fuchs, Selwyn

 Biographical Information

-I studied English Studies and Musicology at the University of Heidelberg in Germany where I received a Bachelor of Arts in 2019.
+Before starting my PhD at Selwyn College in April of 2023, I studied English Studies and Musicology at the University of Heidelberg in Germany where I received a first-class Bachelor of Arts in 2019.
 I then came to the UK to study for an MSc in US Literature: Cultural Values from Revolution to Empire at the University of Edinburgh which I completed in 2020 with distinction.
 I subsequently pursued a second MSc in International Relations which I successfully completed in 2022.
 Both masters were most generously funded by the Studienstiftung des deutschen Volkes.
-I have recently started my PhD here at the University of Cambridge, Easter term of 2023.
-When I am not reading, writing, spending time in libraries, I enjoy making music, playing the violin in an ensemble, singing in a choir, as well as hiking.
+My PhD is kindly funded by the Friedrich Naumann Foundation for Freedom.
+As Kurt Hahn Scholar for the academic year 2023/24 I received additional support from the Kurt Hahn Trust.

 Research Interests